hanwen/go-fuse/nodefs/README.md

    * Should we provide automatic fileID numbering?

-   * One giant interface with many methods, or many one-method interfaces?
-Or some interface (file, dir, symlink, etc).

    * function signatures, or types?
 The latter is easier to remember?
      Easier to extend?
 The latter less efficient (indirections/copies)